thatlarrypearson/File-System-Searcher/README.md

 * ```--zip_file_search```

   Include files found in zip files in results.
 Otherwise, zip files will only be noted.
+When enabled, ```relative_path``` is relative to the zip archive.  ```full_path``` treats the zip archive file as a directory in the path to the archived file.

 ### Base Paths
 * ```base_path```